code2nguyen/request-axios/README.md

 # Request-Axios
-The simplest way to migrate
+The simplest way to migrate from request library to axios library

-One line of code will help you migrate from request library to axios library.
+Just, modify only one line of code.

 # How to use